-Predicting water conflict, the return of English beavers, rental solar power
+Return of English beavers, predicting water conflict, rental solar power

 Please paste your introduction here – once you’re in WordPress! 🙂